From time to time we all feel a little blue. Sadly, depression and black clouds looming overhead are just part of life.

 Luckily, there are some healthy foods that will help turn that frown upside down.

-Here are five true comfort foods to help improve your mood.
+Here are four comfort foods to help improve your mood.

 The same chemical that makes a tomato red can also help chase your blues away.
 It’s called lycopene — an antioxidant that doubles as an antidepressant.